fission/serverless-fission/Readme.md

 ## Pre requisites

-Make sure you have a kubernetes endpoint running and fission-cli is installed.
+Make sure you have a fission running and fission-cli is installed.
 You can find the installation intructions [here](https://docs.fission.io/0.8.0/installation/installation/).

-Once you have fission running in your cluster you can install serverless
+You can install serverless with npm,
 ```bash
 $ npm install serverless -g
 ```

 ## Try out the example

-Clone this repo and check the example function
+Clone repo and check the example function
 ```bash
 $ git clone https://github.com/infracloudio/serverless-fission/
 $ cd examples/test-examples